GLP1.tools

 Downstream Signaling

 After receptor activation, Tresiba sets off a cascade.
-For insulin / insulin analog, the major downstream pathways involve:
+For ultra-long-acting basal insulin analog, the major downstream pathways involve:

 • Insulin receptor activation on muscle, liver, and adipose tissue